sanjay-rb/XO-Flutter-ML/README.md

 # XO

-XO is an gaming app
+XO is a gaming app